SpikeHD/AmazonMonitor/README.md

 # Proxies

 To make use of your fancy-dancey proxylist, you simply need to create a file named `proxylist.txt` in the main bot folder.
 Each ip/url should be separated by a new line.
-Each one should be formatted like so: `http://username:password@ip:port`.
+Each one should be formatted like so: `username:password@ip:port`.
 An example of some are listed below in the same format yours should be listed:

 ```
 http://myuser:password123@127.0.0.1:12345